Che Guevara: Revolutionary tribunals

 Televised execution of Colonel Rojas, ordered by Che Guevara.
 (7 January 1959).

-One of the first public executions ordered by Guevara was the execution of Colonel Rojas, which was broadcast on Cuban television.
-Colonel Rojas was the chief of police in Santa Clara, whose officers had held out against the rebels until the last moment of fighting during the Battle of Santa Clara.
+One of the first public executions ordered by Guevara was of Colonel Rojas, which was broadcast on television.
+Rojas was the chief of police in Santa Clara, whose officers had held out against the rebels until the last moment of the Battle of Santa Clara.
 After his capture, Rojas' family received a letter of safe departure, implying he'd be kept alive and released.
 Soon afterwards, Guevara ordered Rojas to be executed on 7 January 1959.
-When the footage was aired on television, Rojas' family was at first relieved to see him alive, but after realizing he was being placed in front of a firing squad, they began to scream as he was then shot.
+When the footage was aired, Rojas' family was relieved to see him alive, but after realizing he was being placed in front of a firing squad, began to scream as he was then shot.
 The footage was later broadcast around the world, becoming one of the first killings ever aired on television.

-On 22 January 1959, a Universal Newsreel broadcast in the United States narrated by Ed Herlihy featured Fidel Castro asking an estimated one million Cubans whether they approved of the executions, and being met with a roaring "¡Sí!" (yes).
-With between 1,000 and 20,000 Cubans estimated to have been killed at the hands of Batista's collaborators, and many of the accused war criminals sentenced to death accused of torture and physical atrocities, the newly empowered government carried out executions, punctuated by cries from the crowds of "¡al paredón!" ([to the] wall!), which biographer Jorge Castañeda describes as "without respect for due process".
+On 22 January 1959, a Universal Newsreel broadcast in the US featured Castro asking an estimated one million Cubans whether they approved of the executions, and being met with a roaring "¡Sí!" (yes).
+With between 1,000 and 20,000 Cubans estimated to have been killed at the hands of Batista's collaborators, and many of the accused war criminals sentenced to death accused of torture and physical atrocities, the new government carried out executions, punctuated by cries from the crowds of "¡al paredón!" ([to the] wall!), "without respect for due process".

 I have yet to find a single credible source pointing to a case where Che executed "an innocent".
 Those persons executed by Guevara or on his orders were condemned for the usual crimes punishable by death at times of war or in its aftermath: desertion, treason or crimes such as rape, torture or murder.
 I should add that my research spanned five years, and included anti-Castro Cubans among the Cuban-American exile community in Miami and elsewhere.